Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 (Images: Various baskets of puppies by DALL-E)

-When we first developed access controls for LDaCA in 2021 it was a requirement that data licensing and access control decisions be decoupled from each other, and from particular repository software.
+When we first developed access controls for LDaCA in 2021 it was a requirement that {{< glossary_link display="data licensing" id="data-license" >}} and access control decisions be decoupled from each other, and from particular repository software.
 The usual approach in repositories is to build in a local access-control system, but this is tied to a particular implementation and will not work in a distributed environment where there are multiple different repositories, and services such as computational resources that researchers need to access to process data.

 We could not find an available open-source system for managing license-based access to data, so our starting approach used groups as a proxy for granting licences on that basis that all common user-directory services such as LDAP include the concept of user groups.